 A. God Hates Evil but Loves Righteousness.

-Proverbs 11:20 - Those who are of a perverse heart are an abomination to the Lord, But the blameless in their ways are His delight.
+Proverbs 11:20 - Those who are of a perverse heart are an abomination to the Lord, but the blameless in their ways are His delight.

-Proverbs 15:9 - The way of the wicked is an abomination to the Lord, But He loves him who follows righteousness.
+Proverbs 15:9 - The way of the wicked is an abomination to the Lord, but He loves him who follows righteousness.

-B. Love for God Requires Us to Hate Evil.
+B. Love for God Requires US to Hate Evil.

 Psalms 97:10 - You who love the Lord, hate evil!

-Proverbs 8:13 - The fear of the Lord is to hate evil; Pride and arrogance and the evil way and the perverse mouth I hate.
+Proverbs 8:13 - The fear of the Lord is to hate evil; pride and arrogance and the evil way and the perverse mouth I hate.

 C. Love for Truth and Righteousness Also Requires Us to Hate Evil.

-Psalms 119:127,128 - Therefore I love Your commandments more than gold, yes, than fine gold!
+Psalms 119:127,128 - I love Your commandments more than gold, yes, than fine gold!
 Therefore all Your precepts concerning all things I consider to be right; I hate every false way.

 Psalms 119:163 - I hate and abhor lying, but I love Your law.